 If you are interested in visiting the town, spend there at least 2 days and allow yourself time to suck in the very patriotic atmosphere.

-Note: there are not many western style restaurants in the town.
+There are not many western style restaurants in the town.
 I only found one, which had a decent coffee and some snacks.
 You will need to put up with whatever is served in the traditional Vietnamese bars.
 There is no night entertainment, so your evenings might consist of sitting in the hostel and sipping your beer there.
 There is at least one supermarket and a large food market.